 - 1. Transfer the following components to the new system board:

-- a. internal USB key
+- Internal USB key

-- b. storage controller card
+- storage controller card/PCle extender card

-- c.
-SD vFlash card
+- SD vFlash card

-- d. memory modules and memory module blanks
+- Memory modules and memory module blanks

-- e. processor(s) and heat sink(s), or processor filler blank
+- Processor(s) and heat sink(s), or processor filler blank

-\wedge CAUTION: Ensure that the system board plate is parallel with the chassis.
+- network daughter card

-- 2. Slide the new system board into the open end of the server module chassis until the retention latch engages.
-When the board assembly is installed correctly, the tabs on the system board pan snap into the corresponding openings in the floor of the server module chassis. - 3.
-Replace the PCIe mezzanine card(s) in their original locations. - 4.
-Reinstall the hard-drive/SSD backplane. - 5.
-Replace the hard drive(s)/SSD(s).
+- 2. Slide the new system board into the open end of the server module chassis until the retention latch or retention pin engages.

+When the board assembly is installed correctly, the tabs on the system board pan fit into the corresponding openings in the floor of the server module chassis.

+- 3. Replace the PCIe mezzanine card(s) in their original locations.

+- 4. Reinstall the hard-drive/SSD backplane.

+- 5. Replace the hard drive(s)/SSDs.

-If there are two drives, ensure that you reinstall them in their original locations.
+Ensure that you reinstall the hard drives/SSDs in their original locations.

-6. Reinstall the cooling shroud.

-- 7. Close the server module. - 8.
+- Reinstall the cooling shroud. - 7.
+Close the server module. - 8.
 Remove the plastic I/O connector covers from the back of the server module. - 9.
 Install the server module in the enclosure. - 10.
 Import your new or existing iDRAC Enterprise license.
-For more information, see the iDRAC7 User's Guide, at dell.com/support/manuals.
+For more information, see the iDRAC7 User's Guide at dell.com/support/manuals.